joachim-gassen/tidycovid19/README.md

 The function `plot_covid19_spread()` allows you to quickly visualize the spread of the virus in relation to governmental intervention measures.
-It is inpired by the insightful displays created by John Burn-Murdoch from the Financial Times and offers various customization options.
+It is inspired by the insightful displays created by John Burn-Murdoch from the Financial Times and offers various customization options.

 ``` r